-First of all, in order to determine which companies are aligned in terms of goods and services and CapEx, the management company has identified a robust company classification system and mapped 1,700 different business activities.
+Firstly, in order to determine which companies are aligned for goods and services and CapEx, the management company has identified a robust company classification system and mapped 1,700 different business activities.
 Furthermore, the management company uses the "SDG Compass", a resource created by the GRI ("Global Reporting Initiative"), the United Nations Global Compact and the World Business Council for Sustainable Development, to identify the business activities that contribute to each Sustainable Development Goal.
-Carmignac has also created "investable themes" corresponding to business activities.
+Carmignac has also created "investable themes" corresponding business to activities.
 The management company filters each business activity in the classification system on the basis of these themes, sorting the relevant business activities into Carmignac's "investable themes" and using Sustainable Development Goals to verify their suitability.
 This approach has been reviewed by members of the Responsible Investment teams.

 Then, to determine which issuers are aligned for Operations, the management company uses an external rating methodology to create an indicative operational alignment filter.
 Each issuer is assessed on each of the 17 United Nations Sustainable Development Goals and its performance is rated on a scale of -10 to +10 for each of these Sustainable Development Goals.
 To calculate this score, for each Sustainable Development Goal there are (1) positive indicators linked to policies, initiatives and objectives with specific key performance indicators, which result in positive additions to the score, (2) negative indicators linked to controversies or adverse impacts, which result in subtractions from the score, and (3) performance indicators which assess the trajectory of the issuer's performance and which can increase or reduce the score.
-The three above-mentioned assessments are combined into a final score for each sustainable development goal on the above scale of -10 to +10.
-This means that each issuer receives 17 scores, one for each sustainable development goal, ranging from -10 to +10.
+The three assessments mentioned above are combined into a final score for each Sustainable Development Goal on the scale of -10 to +10 mentioned above.
+This means that each issuer receives 17 scores, one for each Sustainable Development Goal, ranging from -10 to +10.